skottchen/landing-page/README.md

-Exercise in the Flexbox section of The Odin Project
+Final Exercise in the Flexbox section of The Odin Project

-Skills Demonstrated
+Skills Demonstrated: <br>
-*HTML
+- HTML
-*CSS
+- CSS
-  *Flexbox
+     - Flexbox